liyipeng-moon/PassiveViewing_in_ML/README.md

 install NIMH Monkey Logic at https://monkeylogic.nimh.nih.gov/

-If you are using AO, install instrument controll toolbox and jsonlab before running modify your image vault in pv_userloop, load condition file in main menu and run! if you don't have a AO or OE connected to ML PC through a network switcher, please set DeviceFreeMode=1 in userloop function\
+If you are using AO, install instrument controll toolbox and jsonlab before running modify your image vaults in pv_userloop, load condition file in main menu and run! if you don't have a AO or OE connected to ML PC through a network switcher, please set DeviceFreeMode=1 in userloop function\

 # Update Journal
+2024.01.17\
+change select_dataset.m to select_xml.m, which allows adding datasets during experiment with NAS change progress calculation, such that we can judge which image was fixated so we can select image to show in the next trial

+2024.01.09\
+add TTL version of OnOffMarker to tell online system about eye location info which make eventcode clear

+2023.12.14\
+first successful session for ePhys

+2023.12.10\
+replace TCP transfer to a share folder method to send message to Online system

 20230918\
 refine training paradigm